Corn Vs. Soybeans: The Farmer's Choice

-The value relationship between corn and soybeans is an inter-commodity spread.
-An inter-commodity spread is one in which one commodity can be substituted or interchanged for another.
 The United States is the number one producer of both corn and soybeans in the world.
-The U.S. is also the world's largest exporter of the grains.
-Corn and soybeans can grow in the same climate; therefore farmers often have a choice of which crop to plant.
+The U.S. is also the world's largest exporter of corn and the second-largest exporter of soybeans, after Brazil.
+Corn and soybeans can grow in the same climate, so farmers often have a choice of which crop to plant.

-As winter gives way to spring farmers prepare to plow and fertilize their acreage for seeding.
-They then tend to the growing crops through spring and summer, eventually harvesting the grains in the fall.
 The crop cycle repeats itself each year.
-Of course, Mother Nature plays a role; the weather ultimately dictates the success or failure of each crop.
+Of course, Mother Nature plays a role; the weather may ultimately dictate the success or failure of each crop.

 In late February or early March of each year, farmers in the U.S. make up their minds as to which crop they will plant on their acreage—corn or soybeans.
 In order to make a wise decision, farmers look at new crop prices for both crops.

 New Crop Futures Prices and the Soybean-Corn Ratio

 Old crops refers to crops that sit in inventory or those that are still growing in the field.
 In the futures market, the nearby delivery months of March, May, June, July, August, and September are old crop months.
 The new crop month for soybeans—right after the harvest—is November, and for corn, it is December.
 Farmers compare the new crop November soybean futures price versus the new crop December corn futures price to help determine which crop would yield the most profit from their acreage.